pratalytics/bigquery_googleanalytics/README.md

 * Can you substitue the column name by numbers in the `ORDER BY` clause?
 What do the numbers correspond to?

-# Exercises
-* Write a query to get a list of countries that contains "United" in the month of Jan 2017
-* Write a query to get the names of all the cities except for the following - Mumbai, Hong Kong, San Francisco and London for the dates of 15th Sept 2016, 29th Oct 2016 and 7th dec 2016.
-* Write a query where the referral path is not null between the dates may 10th 2017 to may 24th 2017
-* Write a query to get session ids where the time on site is more than 50 seconds but less than or equal to 500 seconds in the year 2016.
-Sort it in descending order
-* Write a query where the channel organic and total hits in a session is greater than 5 or the device is mobile and it is a returning user for the date 19th Feb 2017
-* Write a query where total.visits is greater than 1 across all the tables.
-What is the output and what is the reason for it?

 ## Aggregate and Group BY